ewa-edun/EcoBuddy_OLD/README.md

   - Game 1: **Trash Sort Challenge**
       - Users must quickly drag and drop different waste items (plastic, metal, glass, paper) into the correct recycling bins before time runs out.
-      - 10 items, 2 minutes.
+      - 10 items, 1:30/2 minutes.
 10 point each
       - Incorrect sorting results in a small point deduction and once the timer is over, it shows their points before the timer ran out.

-  - Game 2:**Memory Match: Eco Edition**
+  - Game 2:**Wordle Eco Edition**
-     - Classic memory card game where users flip cards to match recyclable items (pairs of plastic, paper, etc.).
-5 matches 10 cards.
-     - Points: +20 per match, 3 minutes.
+     - Like the wordle game but the words are eco related.
+     - Points: 5 tries, 100 points automatically and -20 points for each miss, 1:30/2 minutes.

   - Game 3:**Recycle Match**
       - A puzzle game where users match three or more of the same recyclable items (like candy crush but with waste items).
-      - 5 matches, 20 points each
+      - 5 matches, 20 points each, 3 minutes.

   - Game 4:Eco Quiz Show
       - A trivia game with questions on recycling, waste management, and sustainability (questions genreated by ai).
-      - 10 Questions, 10 point each.
+      - 10 Questions, 10 point each, 2 minutes.

+-  Charity Donations where users can donate used items to charities to reduce landfill waste.

+-  Mobile Kiosk (For Offline Users)
+   - Local scrap collectors (mallams) can register as agents.
+   - Kiosks allow internet-free participation in recycling efforts.
+   - Strengthens local recycling ecosystems.

 - Need Stuctured Logic for points to cash and data conversion.

 - Need API's to handle claim rewards for both data and cash.

-- Need database for user profile image, blog posts, community posts, waste history, past chats (optional / future feature)
+- Need database for user profile image, blog posts, community posts, waste history.

 ## 🚀 Getting Started